myltik/azure-docs.ru-ru/articles/vs-azure-tools-cloud-service-retain-a-constant-virtual-ip-address.md

 <properties
-   pageTitle="Сохранение постоянного виртуального IP-адреса для облачной службы | Microsoft Azure" description="Узнайте, как сохранить постоянный виртуальный IP-адрес (VIP) облачной службы Azure." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="How to retain a constant virtual IP address for a cloud service | Microsoft Azure" description="Learn how to ensure that the virtual IP address (VIP) of your Azure cloud service doesn't change." services="visual-studio-online" documentationCenter="na" authors="TomArcher"